tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ Spend a recovery to grant temporary hit points equal to your recovery roll to a creature you control, such as a summoned creature or an animal companion.

 **Quirk:** Protects those under their care.

 ---

+#### Sapphire

+_Recharge 11+ after use:_ When an enemy hits you with an attack that deals lightning damage, the enemy takes half the damage (though you still take full damage).

+**Quirk:** Fascinated with the other blue orbs.

+---